Letztes Update: 14. September 2025

 Antwort der Redaktion

 Your portfolio is your calling card.
-Make sure it is well-organized and showcases your best work.
-Include high-quality images, descriptions, and an artist statement that reflects your vision and style.
-A strong portfolio is crucial when approaching galleries as an emerging artist.
+Ensure it is well-organized, showcasing your best work.
+Include high-quality images, an artist statement, and a CV.
+A strong portfolio will make a lasting impression when approaching galleries.

 Last updated 3 mins ago